Yacodo/qal-rs/README.md

 Purpose :
  - Being able to create SELECT / UPDATE / DELETE / (more in the future...)
- - Being able to use interface to create QAL Drivers (Mapping QAL to query string sendable to DB)
+ - Being able to use interface to create QAL Drivers (Mapping QAL to query string executable by DB)